-We want you to get the maximum performance from your products.
+We hope you can get the outstanding performance from our products.
 So if you run into technical difficulties, we are here to help.
 For the most frequently asked questions, you can easily find answers in your product documentation.
-These answers are normally a lot more detailed than the ones we can give over the phone.
+These answers are normally much more detailed than the ones we can provide over the phone.

 So please consult this manual first.
 If you still cannot find the answer, gather all the information or questions that apply to your problem, and with the product close at hand, call your dealer.
-Our dealers are well trained and ready to give you the support you need to get the most from your AAEON products.
-In fact, most problems reported are minor and are able to be easily solved over the phone.
+Our dealers are well trained and ready to give you the support you need to get the most from your EMAC products.
+In fact, most problems reported are minor and could be easily solved over the phone.

-In addition, free technical support is available from AAEON engineers every business day.
+In addition, professional technical support is available from EMAC's engineers every business day.
 We are always ready to give advice on application requirements or specific information on the installation and operation of any of our products.